ISI-apex/casper-utils/README.md

 date, and emerge is disallowed to check online, it won't ever see new commits, and the `before` will evaluate to the same top commit, despite `TIMESTAMP` having increased.

+### Unfetchable tarballs

+Online build hosts will automatically fetch tarballs from upstream (subject to broken links or server downtime), but some tarballs (listed below) cannot be fetched from upstream at all.
+So, even for online hosts, you have to obtain the tarball directory as described above.

+For reference, the special source tarballs that cannot be fetched from upstream:

+* `portage-DATE.tar.bz2`
+* `gentoo-DATE.tar.bz2`

+  The snapshot date is indicated in the job script.
+Cannot always be fetched from online, because upstream hosts only about 1 month.

+* `gentoo-headers{,-base}-KERNEL_VERSION.tar.gz`

+  Archives for the kernel version running on the host.
+The archives for 3.10 are available in `distfiles/` (see below).
+To make an archive for other kernel versions, see the comments in the ebuild.

+* `tetgen` (manually fill out form to get download link)
+* `ampi` (manually fill out form to get download link)
+* `pyop2` (due to checksum changes in tarball autogenerated by GitHub?)

+Note: It is important to use `.tar.gz` archive format (not `.tar.bz2`) for tarballs used during the stage 1 of bootstrap, because otherwise the build host needs to have bzip2 installed (an extra dependency).
+In the provided distfiles archive and directory, the format is `tar.gz`.

 Updating
 --------